-The relationship between landlord and tenant is a melting pot of legal relationships and the possible engagement of commercial lawyers in Perth, that runs its colours into business, personal and Government spheres.
+The relationship between landlord and tenant is a melting pot of legal relationships and the possible engagement of experienced commercial lawyers, that runs its colours into business, personal and Government spheres.
 One particular influence that has been the source of much litigation, legislative review and advocacy is the conduct of landlords when they are negotiating the commencement, renewal or termination of a tenancy.

 Aspects of agency, contract, tort and trade practices can all be enlivened at the seemingly simplest statement made by a landlord, or for that matter the landlord’s agent.
 The law has tried for some time to not impede the ability of parties to negotiate and communicate with each other without fear of reprisal.